sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

 * In addition to nvim-lspconfig you will probably want to use other plugins
     * to try to achieve a "true IDE" experience
         * plugins for code completion, for example
-    * you don't have to use a plugin
+    * you don't have to use other plugins
         * you can use omnifunc with nvim-lspconfig for completion instead
             * but not as nice
             * btw, using `<c-x><c-whatever>` is probably its worst design decision in vim